CanopyTax/canopy-styleguide-old/src/custom-elements/README.md

 class MyCustomElement extends HTMLElement {
 }
 customElements.define('my-custom-element', MyCustomElement);
-export const CprMyCustomElement = createReactComponent({
+export const CprMyCustomElement = customElementToReact({
 	name: 'my-custom-element', // The name of the custom element
 	extends: null, // Not required for autonomous custom elements, but required for customized built-in elements });